loganburns43-tech/pithos-for-windows/README.md

 Pithos is a native Pandora Radio client for ~~Linux~~ Windows.
 It's much more lightweight than the Pandora.com web client.

-**NOTE** This project is no longer maintained, upstream [Pithos](https://github.com/pithos/pithos) is active again and now has basic Windows support.
-This version is currently still easier to install and use but over the next many months hopefully this will change.
+**NOTE** This project is no longer maintained.
+Upstream [Pithos](https://github.com/pithos/pithos) is actively developed however does not directly support Windows.
+If you would like to use Pithos on Windows your best chance is probably using the Linux version on Windows via [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).

 Installation